Butt Kickin' Corn Chowder

 You can use this soup recipe as a base and add seafood like shrimp or lobster to it.
 Or, just use blackened shrimp as a garnish along with the bacon.

 After the soup is hot, but before you thicken it up, you could stir in 1 1/2 pounds of a good sharp cheddar cheese to turn this into a cheese soup.
-Let your imagination fly with this super hearty meal.
+Let your imagination fly with this super hearty meal

 You could even make it vegetarian, by omitting the bacon, and replacing the chicken broth with vegetable broth.